Skip to main content

 File created: 3/11/2025 In control: Budget and Finance Committee

-Title: A resolution requesting Mayor Freddie O'Connell create an advisory working group to explore and determine a coordinating model that supports a long-term sustainable Youth Policy and Strategic Plan and analysis of data that extends beyond mayoral administrations.
+Title: A resolution supporting the Office of Youth Safety and requesting Mayor Freddie O'Connell ensure that a long-term sustainable approach to Youth Policy and Strategic Plan builds on past work and will extend beyond the current mayoral administration.

-Sponsors: Thom Druffel, Olivia Hill, Erin Evans, Tasha Ellis, Jordan Huffman, Jennifer Gamble, Bob Nash, Tonya Hancock, Burkley Allen, John Rutherford, Sheri Weiner, Courtney Johnston
+Sponsors: Thom Druffel, Olivia Hill, Erin Evans, Tasha Ellis, Jordan Huffman, Jennifer Gamble, Bob Nash, Tonya Hancock, Burkley Allen, John Rutherford, Sheri Weiner, Courtney Johnston, Jennifer Webb, Terry Vo, Sandy Ewing, Delishia Porterfield

 title